 What is Dehydration?

 Dehydration occurs when you’re not consuming as many fluids as you should be or if you are losing more fluids than you are gaining.
-Your body is made up of 60% water and needs constant fluids to be able to run correctly.
+Your body is made up of 60% water and needs fluids throughout the day.
 With a lack of water, your body can fail to function and can cause some nasty side effects.
 It is easily treated but if ignored, could become more severe.
-Dehydration can also be more common with babies, children and, the focus on this article, the elderly.

 Symptoms of dehydration in elderly people